Department of Bioengineering (University of Washington): History

 The UW Center for Bioengineering was founded in 1967 by Robert Rushmer as a joint research enterprise of the UW College of Engineering and the UW School of Medicine to study the cardiovascular system.
 A main focus was groundbreaking work on the development of quieter, portable Doppler ultrasound instruments for monitoring the cardiovascular system and fetal heart rate, building on work that Rushmer had begun at the UW in 1958.
 These developments formed the basis for a strong local ultrasound industry that persist to this day.

 With the Center for Bioengineering, Dr. Rushmer aimed to develop a joint research enterprise of the UW College of Engineering and UW School of Medicine to study the cardiovascular system.

 As its research foci expanded, the Center received the ability to grant PhD degrees in 1984.
 Undergraduate courses were added in 1985.
 The Center became the Department of Bioengineering in 1997.
 Its undergraduate program was approved in 2000, which was accredited by the Accreditation Board for Engineering and Technology (ABET) in 2008 (retroactive to 2006).
 In 2006, the department moved into the new William H. Foege Building, a 265,000 sq. ft. research facility on campus adjacent to Seattle’s Portage Bay that includes offices, laboratories, and support facilities.

-Degrees offered

-UW Bioengineering offers the following degree programs: